frontend-design

 1. Identify the current framework and work within it

-6. Preserve existing functionality — only change the skin
+6. Preserve existing functionality — evolve the skin without breaking the product

 When Giving Design Guidance

-• Always consider mobile experience — touch targets, scrolling, thumb zones
+• Always consider mobile experience — touch targets, momentum, and what the first screen communicates

 Source Transparency